KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 > 10 days later...
 DMFAT was borne to GitHub.

 ## @TODO:
-- Bug: Sometimes 'Import Data' will fail silently*.
-  - *An error is shown in the dev tools console.
-  - Workaround: Try it again.
-Subequent attempts usually work.
-- Put all 'DATA:' in an Object: offload to an 'AppSettings' class.
-- Refactor and extract JavaScript into classes:
-  - AppSettings (primary controller, orchestrator)
-  - AppData
-  - AppHelpers

 - Allow storage names to be descriptive; use a join table to track descriptive names with the actual storage key names.
 - Add ability to delete any unlinked cell.
 - Add ability to delete any linked cell.